 Data Infrastructure for AML Supervision Prototype

-- Allow financial institutions to submit information for anti-money laundering (AML) compliance digitally and automatically to the CNBV;
+- Allow financial institutions to submit information for AML compliance digitally and automatically to the CNBV.

-- Enable CNBV staff to import historical records into the central data storage platform; and
+- Enable CNBV staff to import historical records into the central data storage platform.

 - Enable CNBV staff to improve AML-related data validation and analysis, and generate customized reports for supervisory and policy development purposes.